-I help AI companies crack Indian enterprise markets.
-The buyers, the procurement cycles, the proof points that actually close deals.
-25 years of enterprise tech.
-A decade of global consulting at Infosys.
+I help AI companies crack enterprise markets.
+India is my primary specialization: the buyers, the procurement cycles, the proof points that actually close deals.
+The GTM patterns I've mapped apply across geographies too.
+US, UK, Middle East.
+25 years in enterprise technology.
+19 years of enterprise sales and consulting.
 Nine years building GTM from zero.

 Book a diagnostic callYou've built the product.
-You've closed deals in the US or Europe.
-Now India looks like the next big market.
-But nobody on your team has closed a deal with an Indian bank, navigated a government RFP, or survived a 9-month procurement cycle.
+You've closed deals in your home market.
+Now a new geography: India, the US, the UK, or the Middle East is on the roadmap.
+But nobody on your team has closed a deal with an Indian bank, navigated a government RFP, or survived a 9-month procurement cycle in an unfamiliar market.

 Product works in Western markets.
-India is on the roadmap but nobody knows how to sequence the first 90 days.
+India or another new geography is on the roadmap but nobody knows how to sequence the first 90 days.
 Which verticals first?
 Which buyer personas?
 Which proof points?

-You have an India office but pipeline is thin.
+You have a regional office but pipeline is thin.
 Deals stall after the pilot.
 The local team is reactive, not strategic.
 You need someone who's navigated this before.

-You're the founder-seller entering India solo.
-You need to know which doors to knock on, what language the CXO speaks, and how procurement actually works here.
+You're the founder-seller entering a new market solo.
+You need to know which doors to knock on, what language the CXO speaks, and how procurement actually works on the ground.

 Three AI companies I know entered India last year without understanding the difference between a pilot sign-off and a procurement approval.
 Two of them burned 8 months and their entire India budget before a single deal closed.